 The Hermetic Lunar Week Calendar

-A timezone-independent lunar calendar which tracks the Moon
+A timezone-independent lunar calendar which accords with the lunar phases

 and avoids the problem of rescheduling events every year

 by Peter Meyer First published 2005-02-13 CE = 5004-12-1-5 HLW

 There are plenty of calendars which have been proposed as a replacement for the Gregorian Calendar (a.k.a. the Common Era Calendar) now in use worldwide.
 That is because that calendar has only one good feature: It stays in sync rather well with the vernal equinox year (the period from one vernal equinox to the next).
 Its two worst features are: